 Government Relations and Public Policy

-As a law firm with a thriving legislative and regulatory practice, we bring a highly substantive approach to our client work.
+As a public policy law firm with a thriving legislative and regulatory practice, we bring a highly substantive approach to our client work.
 We leverage our legal and policy expertise with our political acumen to achieve results.
-Our government relations practice encompasses the full range of government relations services, including strategic problem-solving, direct lobbying, legislative development, regulatory affairs, grassroots advocacy, and public outreach, all supported by a deep bench of legal talent with extensive subject matter expertise.
+Our government relations law firm practice encompasses the full range of government relations services, including strategic problem-solving, direct lobbying, legislative development, regulatory affairs, grassroots advocacy, and public outreach, all supported by a deep bench of legal talent with extensive subject matter expertise.

 Our public policy and government relations experts bring a wealth of past experiences to our clients, drawing from our relationships with key policymakers on Capitol Hill and in federal agencies as well as with key industry stakeholders and state and national trade associations.
-Our team members have held senior government positions and appointments, including as advisors to U.S. presidents, senators, and congressmen, collectively totaling over a century of experience on Capitol Hill and in executive agencies.
+Our public policy law firm team members have held senior government positions and appointments, including as advisors to U.S. presidents, senators, and congressmen, collectively totaling over a century of experience on Capitol Hill and in executive agencies.
 Our team understands that a successful government relations practice is premised on both policy expertise and personal and political relationships with policymakers.
 Our combination of skills, experience, and bipartisan relationships bring our clients a superior understanding of the best means to influence the ever-shifting political and policy landscape.

 Who We Serve